 Many novices new to drawing portraits will struggle with depicting the human eyes right in their first portrait.
 As mentioned earlier in posts, I believe that it’s best practice to draw the eye using a set formula then progress onto developing different drawings.
-To do this, read my post, Surprising ways to draw the human eye.

 - Ensure that these lines are drawn with a slightly curved line, which will suggest the 3-dimensional forms of the eye.